MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day8.md

 ```
 the output: 1,2,3,4

-## Some benefits of using closure in js
+## The benefits of using closure in js
 - Closure gives our functions persistent memories of their previous input output combinations
 - Iterators and generators use closure and lexical scoping to achieve the most contemporary patterns for handling data in js.
 - Node Module pattern protects data inside the backpack.(use closure in the backpack)